Ovan Lake: Ecology

 Having covered an area of 70 thousand square meters, Ovan Lake is the largest in Qazvin province.
 There in the lake also live fishes like salmon, carp, and pike in addition to plants like everglade and reed that grow in its vicinity.
 Thanks to these beauties and natural potentials, Ovan Lake is recorded as one of the most significant tourist poles in Qazvin province and is frequented by many visitors from around the country and all over the world during the whole year especially on holidays and in summer.
 The fact that it is being visited by tourists and travelers has helped locals economically in various ways.

 Access to the lake

 The lake can be reached via a road which connects Qazvin to East Alamut.
-Starting from the south towards the north, there is a village at the beginning of the road, called Shinqor.
-After passing a relatively high hill there is a flat area called Rajaee-dasht.
-A few kilometers after this point, where the road branches off, the Moalem-kalaye road should be taken.
-At the last fork, there is a narrow road towards the north which directly goes to the lake.